 Before using this product, you must consult the Atrazine Watershed Information Center (AWIC) to determine whether the use of this product is prohibited in your watershed.
 AWIC can be accessed through www.atrazine-watershed.info or 1-866-365-3014.
-If use of this product is prohibited in your watershed, you may return this product to your point of purchase.
+If use of this product is prohibited in your watershed, you may return this product to your point of purchase or contact BASF Corporation for a refund.